Steph Catley: Melbourne Victory, 2009–14

-A talented youngster who played for the South East Cougars in Football Federation Victoria's Victorian Champions League program, Catley made her senior debut with Melbourne Victory at a young age, playing against Perth Glory at only fifteen years of age in October 2009.
+Catley was a talented youngster who played for the South East Cougars in Football Federation Victoria's Victorian Champions League program.
+She made her senior debut with Melbourne Victory in October 2009 at the age of 15.
 Originally used as a midfielder, Catley was a key figure at her club and scored her first goal in her second season three days before her birthday in January 2011, again against Perth Glory.
 Following a switch to defence for the 2011/12 season, Catley had her most impressive season to date and was named Female Footballer of the Year.
 She later became captain of the Victory, making 51 appearances, scoring 7 goals in her first 5 years playing for the club.

 Portland Thorns FC, 2014–15

 Catley signed with Portland Thorns in the United States' National Women's Soccer League (NWSL) for the 2014 season.
 Catley made 14 starts in 15 matches as a defender during the 2014 season.
 Portland finished in third place with a record.
 The third-place finish earned the team a berth to the semi-finals where the Thorns were defeated 2–0 by eventual champions FC Kansas City.
 Catley was named to the league's Second XI team at the end of the season for her five assists.

 During the 2015 season, Catley played in three games for the Thorns as much of her time was usurped by the 2015 FIFA Women's World Cup.
 Portland finished in sixth place with a record.